 Suzuki lessons are geared toward students as young as age 4.
 The Suzuki method is also called the “Mother Tongue” approach because students learn to play first, and then learn to read music later, just as we teach children how to speak.
 The Suzuki method requires a dedicated parent to attend every lesson, and practice daily with the student at home.

 Teresa Glenn, Amy Immerman, Penny McDaniel, Natasha Pence, and Geanna Schwaegerle

 Traditional piano lessons are geared toward students of all ages who will learn independently.
 For a child, the parent may choose to sit in on the lesson, but it is not required.
 The parents’ role for the young traditional student is to help the student establish a daily routine of practicing at home, provide an inviting environment at home for the student to practice, and transport the child to and from lessons.

-Brian Batchelor-Glader, Margaret Breidenbaugh, Teresa Glenn, Dr. Loretta Graner, Matt Holt, Amy Immerman, Penny McDaniel, Shireen McKenzie, Natasha Pence, Dr. Olga Rua, Geanna Schwaegerle, Dr. Richard Van Dyke, and Xiaoming Zhu
+Brian Batchelor-Glader, Lisa Dexter Fairfield, Teresa Glenn, Dr. Loretta Graner, Matt Holt, Amy Immerman, Penny McDaniel, Shireen McKenzie, Natasha Pence, Dr. Olga Rua, Geanna Schwaegerle, Dr. Richard Van Dyke, and Xiaoming Zhu

 Pop, Jazz, & Improv Piano Lessons